microsauce/gravy/README.md

 The following objects are bound to application.groovy, subscripts (the script folder), and module scripts:

 	Bound to all scripts:
-	app                     - the appliction context
-	config                  - the groovy ConfigObject
+	root                    - denotes the root node of the uri hierarchy (aka '/') config                  - the groovy ConfigObject
 	log                     - the logger
 	REQUEST                 - DispatcherType.REQUEST